What Does an Affinity Space Look Like at a Montessori School?Washington Montessori School

 What’s an Affinity Space?

 In a Montessori classroom, educators maintain a careful and thoughtful balance between individuals and the group as a whole.
 Rather than privileging one over the other, we create a space where the collective experience is heightened and strengthened by the individual contribution and identity of each child.
-In a recent Cherish and Change meeting, one parent described the school’s approach in this way: “an unconditional positive regard for children is assumed.”
-This struck every one of us as a precise and accurate description of the foundation of a WMS education.

 About the Author